rcthomas/scipy_proceedings/papers/rollin_thomas/ms.rst

     -- Mike Loukides, `What is Data Science?
     <https://www.oreilly.com/radar/what-is-data-science/>`_

-* Talk about the analysis flow: Papermill, Dask, Jupyter, Voila.
-  The amount of data being gathered is consequential enough that we turned to the Python data ecosystem to help us manage it and discuss our experiences with a Jupyter notebook-based workflow for exploring the data.
-* Talk about how/why we choose these various pieces

 OMNI includes Kibana, a visualization interface that enables NERSC staff to visualize indexed Elasticsearch data collected from NERSC systems, including data collected for MODS.